drti/drti/README.md

 target of a function call is another decorated function.
 Or to put it another way, two decorated functions have to be able to recognise an edge between them in the call graph, but only when it is a **direct** edge with no intervening calls.
-The second part is very important, since a call chain from A* -> B -> C* (where only A* and C* are decorated functions) must not result in mistakenly recompiling A with a direct call to C.
+The second condition is very important, since a call chain from A* -> B -> C* (where only A* and C* are decorated functions) must not result in mistakenly recompiling A with a direct call to C.

-Unfortunately that means that a simple solution such as using Thread-Specific Storage to retain a DRTI call stack won't simply work, because only decorated functions would update the state and intermediate non-decorated functions would be difficult to detect.
+Unfortunately that means that a simple solution such as using thread-specific storage (TSS) to retain a per-thread DRTI call stack won't simply work, because only decorated functions would update the state and intermediate non-decorated functions would be difficult to detect.

 I thought about this problem for a while and have come up with what I believe is a robust mechanism for communication between decorated